angular/components/guides/v15-mdc-migration.md

   instead of `mat-button`.
 However, not all elements in the previous implementation have an equivalent element in the new implementation.

-### Core CSS & Theming
+### Core Styles & Theming

 * `mat.core()` no longer includes component typography styles.
-If your app was relying on this, you may need to add typography styles explicitly now.
+If your application was relying on this, you may need to add typography styles explicitly now.
 This can be done all at once:

   ```scss
   @import '@angular/material' as mat;